nordicenergy/guardian-proof-of-stake-platform/README.md

 ### Stability

 The Guardian blockchain based of Nxt blockchain technology has been live in production for nearly 6 years with virtually no downtime, no major bugs, and no successful exploits.
 Millions of multi-token transactions have been conducted reliably, establishing its reputation as one of the most secure platforms in the blockchain industry.

+### Token Economies

+Nordic Energy´s COVI token and Guardian native token innovations saves lives and human suffering for billions.
+It helps communities to build healthier environment and Businesses create trust and stability.